Hillelsht/json_process_robust/DesignDocument.md

 # Design Document for Vehicle Status and Detection Processing
-# Design Document for Vehicle Status and Detection Processing

 ## Overview
 This document describes the design and architecture of the Vehicle Status and Detection Processing project, highlighting the key performance features implemented to handle high loads and large files efficiently.